wmhm/MQPackage/PROPOSAL.md

 - Require a ``.mq.zip`` extension.
 This will easily allow people to still use manual unpackaging of the package, while enabling us to more easily differentiate from any random zip file.

+- Assume that some external system (in our case, RedGuides Resource Manager / Moderators) will ensure that only the correct people can publish packages for a particular package, the system itself will just assume the repository is correct.